xbrlus/xbrl-api/api/xbrlCIKLookup.md

 * **Error Response:**

-    An error is returned if any parameter than Ticker is provided.
+    An error is returned if any parameter other than a Ticker is provided.

     ```XML
     <?xml version="1.0" encoding="utf-8"?>